WebBeaver/WebBeaver/README.md

 WebBeaver is a web framework for c#.

 ## Installation

-To install and use WebBeaver you will need to install the dll file from the [latest release](https://github.com/RickLugtigheid/Web-Beaver/releases/latest).
-After that you will need to import the dll file into your project:
-- Open your project and right click on Dependencies
-- Click add Project Reference
-- Click on browse and navigate to the dll file and double click it
+You can install WebBeaver with [NuGet](https://www.nuget.org/packages/WebBeaver/1.0.0), or by importing the dll found in the [release](https://github.com/RickLugtigheid/Web-Beaver/releases/latest) you want to use.

 ## Example
 ```cs